Social annotation

 Considerations for using social annotation

-Cornell currently supports two social annotation tools: Perusall and Hypothesis.
-Both allow for sentence-level note taking or critique on classroom readings, news, blogs, scientific articles, books, terms of service, ballot initiatives, legislation and more.
-Both tools can be accessed directly in Canvas.
-However, there are differences that might make one more suitable than the other for your teaching needs (see our comparison of the two to learn more).
+Cornell currently supports Perusall as it's social annotation tool.
+It allows for sentence-level note taking or critique on classroom readings, news, blogs, scientific articles, books, terms of service, ballot initiatives, legislation and more.
+Additionally, it can be accessed directly in Canvas.

 See our social annotation tips for more information and tips on using social annotation in your class.